Joint Inference for the Regression Discontinuity Effect and Its External Validity: Introduction

 In causal analysis, internal validity and external validity are two central concerns.
 Internal validity is a necessary condition for drawing causal conclusions, but external validity is equally essential for informing policy.
 Thus, internally valid causal analysis alone is not sufficient, as emphasized in \citet[Chapter 8]{Duflo_etal:2007} and \cite{Vivalt:2020}.
 Nevertheless, external validity is often overlooked, as \cite{Peters_etal:2016} report for randomized controlled trials, suggesting that empirical studies rarely address this issue explicitly.

 Regression discontinuity (RD) designs, one of the most popular and credible empirical strategies, face a similar, if not more severe, challenge.
 In the RD framework, treatment status changes discontinuously at a cutoff point, enabling identification of the treatment effect at the threshold under a mild smoothness assumption \citep{Hahn_etal:2001}.
 This attractive feature, however, comes at the cost of uncertain external validity.
 Standard RD designs provide no information about treatment effects away from the cutoff, thereby limiting the generalizability of the RD estimates regardless of their statistical significance.
 For example, Figure \ref{fig: ex} illustrates two scenarios in which the RD effects at the cutoff are identical, yet their policy implications differ.
 In Figure \ref{fig: ex1}, the RD effect plausibly extends beyond the cutoff, whereas in Figure \ref{fig: ex2} it may be questionable whether one can conclude with confidence that the treatment has a positive effect for everyone.
-Both types of (observable) regression functions are well-documented across empirical studies.
+Thus, focusing solely on the treatment effect at the cutoff often leaves the policy implications unclear.

 Despite this crucial limitation, we find only 26 papers that discuss external validity among 70 empirical RD studies published in leading economic journals between 2020 and 2024 (details are provided in Section \ref{sec: survey}).
 Furthermore, only four studies cite recent theoretical proposals for extrapolation.
-These results may suggest not only that researchers devote limited attention to external validity, but also that extrapolation strategies proposed in theoretical econometrics are not necessarily well aligned with every empirical context, because they typically require stronger assumptions, informative covariates, or design features such as multiple cutoff points \citep{Angrist_Rokkanen:2015jasa, Bertanha_Imbens:2020jbes, Cattaneo_etal:2021JASA_extrapolating, Deaner_Kwon:2025, Okamoto_Ozaki:2025}.
+These results may suggest not only that researchers devote limited attention to external validity, but also that extrapolation strategies proposed in theoretical econometrics are not necessarily well aligned with every empirical context, because such proposals typically require stronger assumptions, informative covariates, or design features such as multiple cutoff points \citep{Angrist_Rokkanen:2015jasa, Bertanha_Imbens:2020jbes, Cattaneo_etal:2021JASA_extrapolating, Deaner_Kwon:2025, Okamoto_Ozaki:2025}.
 This observation motivates us to develop a simple, practically accessible econometric tool.